|

 Guarding Life

-(pipestone, Herkimer diamond quartz crystals) by
+(pipestone, Herkimer diamond quartz crystals)

 Robert Rosebear